-In view of the foregoing and in accordance with Section 401 of the Clean Water Act (33 USC 1341), RCW 90.48.260 and Chapter 173-201A, Ecology finds reasonable assurance that the proposed license will comply with state and federal water quality standards and other appropriate requirements of state law provided the following conditions are met.
-Implementation of the compliance schedule and adaptive management strategy contained in the proposed license will result in the attainment and compliance with state and federal water quality standards and other appropriate requirements of state law provided the following conditions are met.
-Accordingly, through this Order issued and enforceable under RCW 90.48, Ecology grants Section 401 Water Quality Certification to the Licensee, Douglas County Public Utility

-District No. 1 for the Wells hydroelectric project, (FERC No. 2149) subject to the following conditions.
+In view of the foregoing and in accordance with Section 401 of the Clean Water Act (33 USC 1341), RCW 90.48.260 and Chapter 173-201A, Ecology finds reasonable assurance that the operation of the Wells Project pursuant to the proposed new license will comply with state and federal water quality standards and other appropriate requirements of state law provided the following conditions are met.
+Implementation of the measures, the compliance schedule and adaptive management strategy contained in this Order will result in the attainment and compliance with state and federal water quality standards and other appropriate requirements of state law provided the following conditions are met.
+Accordingly, through this Order issued and enforceable under RCW 90.48, Ecology grants Section 401 Water Quality Certification to the Licensee, Douglas County Public Utility District No. 1 for the Wells hydroelectric project, (FERC No. 2149) subject to the following conditions.
 This Order will hereafter be referred to as the "Certification".